andrasna/carosans/README.md

 #### Notes:

-- The above class names are required.
+- The class names (`carousel-outer`, `carousel-inner`, `carousel-item`) are required.
-- You can use div's or other elements, instead of lists.
+- It doesn't have to be a list with list items, you can use div's or other elements.

 ### Create multiple carousels